Front News Block Header

 Sports

-Folsom Athlete of the Week: Katie Dohnel
+Folsom Athlete of the Week: Dylan Duncan

-EDH Athlete of the Week: Koelbe DiMauro
+EDH Athlete of the Week: Ricky Mello

 PHOTOS